 That’s what PWR BTTM is all about: respecting each other, having fun and shattering societal norms in a most radical fashion.

 The New York-based band made headlines this summer in major media outlets, like MTV and NPR, for requiring gender-neutral bathrooms at their shows.
-Both Hopkins and Bruce use gender-neutral pronouns to describe themselves.
+Both Hopkins and Bruce use gender-neutral pronouns.

 How can a “girl” be referred to as “him?”
 Is Hopkins singing about a girl or a boy?
 How do gender-neutral pronouns work?
 Invoking these questions is just PWR BTTM’s first step.
 Actually teaching their audiences about gender identities is a far loftier undertaking.